FudaWiki/fudawiki-files/hanafuda/patterns/hana-cards.md

 **Hana Cards** (花カード) were a unique type of [Hanafuda](/en/hanafuda) printed using western-style cardstock.
 They were introduced by [**Nintendo**](/en/hanafuda/manufacturers/nintendo) around the 1950's, and continued to be manufactured until the late 1960's, usually for export to Hawaii, USA.

 # Features
+The deck contains 48 cards, plus one joker, for a total of 49 cards.

 Unlike traditional hanafuda, which were small and thick, and cannot be bent to any degree without damaging them, Hana Cards were printed on bridge-size western-style cardstock, making them easier to shuffle.

 The faces contained a small illustration of the standard [hachi-hachi-bana](/en/hanafuda/patterns/hachihachibana) pattern.
 To facilitate easier playing, the suits are indicated by both the name of the plant above the illustration, and the name of the month below the illustration, in both English and Japanese Romaji.
 Also, the point value of the card is indicated on its indices.